mfung1/fung/src/posts/front-of-the-frontend.md

 It's a position that I find myself in, when I graduated from University back in 2016, I wasn't convinced that I was really a developer.
 I always liked aspects of design and coding, but was never really comfortable with classical programming (Object-Oriented, Functional etc.).
 I'm now in a bit of a identity crisis where I like both but I don't think I'll excel as a traditional developer. {.mf-body}

 Unfortunately, the career of a UX Engineer is a tough one to break into.
 Unless you live in a city where there are numerous companies, especially larger ones where they have the ability, and need to hire specialist roles; finding work as a UX Engineer can be tough (unless you're remote).{.mf-body}

-## Circular patterns in technology {.mf-subheader}

-One of the key principles in software development is the concept of ***seperation of concerns***.
-It's related somewhat to the ***Single Responsibility Principle*** in object-oriented programming. {.mf-body}

-The general idea is that you should avoid having things in the code or design in the same place.
-For example, the way your content is structured (HTML) and how it is presented to the user (CSS) should be separated so that each aspect is easier to maintain and less likely to violate the DRY principle.
-It's this reason why CSS is typically loaded from a seperate file, even though you can write inline styling.{.mf-body}

-If you search for "React and CSS" you'll tend to find articles on DEV, Medium etc. about what the best practice of styling React Components is, or why someone hates CSS with a burning passion.
-The common theme is that there's frustration of styling things at all. {.mf-body}

-I think some of this frustration stems from new developers entering the Web Industry without being a front-end developer before these libraries came about, and they didn't learn CSS before markup was in JavaScript.
-This is probably why, initially (and I'm sure it still exists today) people were inlining their CSS in their React Components.{.mf-body}